sagarregmi/ToDoApp/README.md

 # ToDoApp

-This is an Android application to create a simple To-Do list, done as a part of Pre-work to participate in Android bootcamp organized by
+This is a simple To-Do list Android Application wrriten as a part of Pre-work to participate in Android bootcamp organized by Codepath (http://www.codepath.com/).
-Codepath (http://www.codepath.com/).

-Time spent: 8 - 10 hours in total
+*Time spent*: 8 - 10 hours in total

 **Completed user stories:**
  * [x] *Required*: Add and Remove items from todo list.